rsampaio-cenap/Ferraz_Jaguar_Prey_AtlanticForest/README.md

 # Ferraz_Jaguar_Prey_AtlanticForest

-This repository contains the data, models, results and R-codes needed to carry out the statistical analysis presented in the Ferraz, et al., ?.
+This repository contains data, models, results and R-codes needed to carry out the statistical analysis presented in the Ferraz, et al., submitted at Global Ecology and Conservation.

-Ferraz et al.,. ?.
-The loss of prey base may drive the jaguar (Panthera onca) toward extinction in the Atlantic Forest of South America (in prep).
+Ferraz et al.,. (submited).
+The loss of prey base may drive the jaguar (Panthera onca) toward extinction in the Atlantic Forest of South America.

 Description
 data data, models, results and other codes used in the analysis.